 - Designing innovative algorithmic solutions for data-intensive life sciences applications.
-Applications include genome assembly and annotation for economically important plant crops, identification of proteins involved in bioenergy, and decoding gene regularotry and protein-protein interaction networks.
+Applications include genome assembly and annotation for economically important plant crops, identification of proteins involved in bioenergy, and decoding gene regulatory and protein-protein interaction networks.

 - Developing algorithms for microbiology applications including microbial evolution and phylogenetic tree reconstruction, epidemiology, vaccine development, and controlling antibiotic resistance.

 - Developing scalable parallel algorithms for data-intensive biological applications using next-generation supercomputers.
-Target parallel architecutres include massively parallel distributed and shared memory supercomputers, cloud computing platforms, and multicore hardware accelerators.
+Target parallel architectures include massively parallel distributed and shared memory supercomputers, cloud computing platforms, and multicore hardware accelerators.